Sleeping in Airports

 Layover SightseeingRather skip your next flight than hang out in the airport for one second longer?
 We have a better suggestion – head into the city to explore!
 Public transit makes it easy to get into Moscow, but it does take time, so we only recommend this option for adventurous travellers with layovers of at least 8 hours.

-First up – store any luggage you don’t want to carry along at the storage in Domestic Arrivals area or lockers in the International Arrivals area.
-Then, stroll to the airport train station and hop on the non-stop Aeroexpress — its frequent departures have you to Paveletsky Station in 45 minutes.
+First up – store any luggage you don’t want to carry along at the storage in the Domestic Arrivals area or lockers in the International Arrivals area.
+Then, stroll to the airport train station and hop on the non-stop Aeroexpress- its frequent departures take you to Paveletsky Station in 45 minutes.
 From there, you can explore by foot or switch to Metro lines 2 and 5.
-In fact, the Metro stations are often a destination in their own right!
+The Metro stations are often a destination in their own right!
 (Buses and taxis are also available from the airport, though these usually must contend with heavy traffic.)

-Leave the city with plenty of time to get back to the airport, grab your bags, and process through Security for that next flight.
+Leave the city with plenty of time to return to the airport, grab your bags, and process through Security for that next flight.

 6. WiFi

-WiFi is free throughout the airport.
+Free WiFi is accessible throughout the airport.
 Desktop computers, printing, scanning, etc., are also available for a fee.

 7. Sleep

 Airport SleeperThis airport has plentiful seating, but most seats are equipped with armrests.
-In the past, travellers could camp out overnight, knowing security guards may wake you to check passports and tickets.
-Thanks to the 2018 World Cup, the airport had a “good behavior” policy, which included fining travellers 100-500 rubles for “offenses” such as sleeping in the airport.
-We’re not sure this policy is still in effect, but be aware.
-So, if you’re in need of some sleep during your layover, we recommend heading to the 24-hour Airhotel, a 3-minute walk from the terminal, or opting for the free shuttle services to two more nearby hotels.
+In the past, travellers could camp out overnight, knowing security guards may wake them to check passports and tickets.
+Thanks to the 2018 World Cup, the airport had a “good behaviour” policy, which included fines for travellers of 100-500 rubles for “offences” such as sleeping in the airport.
+We’re unsure if this policy is still in effect, but be aware.
+So, if you need some sleep during your layover, we recommend heading to the 24-hour Airhotel, a 3-minute walk from the terminal, or opting for the free shuttle services to two more nearby hotels.
 Locations are available in our Moscow Domodedovo Airport Guide.